BaAmadoCamunas/cybersecurity/offensive-security/README.md

 # Cybersecurity Write-Ups

-Practical cybersecurity labs and write-ups focused on web security, privilege escalation and offensive security techniques.
+Practical cybersecurity labs and write-ups focused on web application security, vulnerability analysis and offensive security fundamentals.

 ---

 ## About

-This repository contains practical cybersecurity write-ups and lab notes created while studying offensive and defensive security concepts.
+This repository contains practical cybersecurity write-ups and lab notes created while studying offensive security concepts in legal training environments.

+> This section currently focuses on foundational web application vulnerabilities and their exploitation in controlled environments.

 The main goal of this repository is to document:

 - Web application vulnerabilities
-- Privilege escalation techniques
 - Enumeration methodologies
 - Practical exploitation workflows
+- Vulnerability impact assessment
 - Security mitigation strategies

 The labs included here are based on legal educational environments such as TryHackMe.